Skip to main content

 IAA-validated annotation guidelines

-Guidelines are validated with a small batch before full-scale annotation.
-IAA is measured throughout, not just at the end.
-Low-agreement samples are adjudicated and guidelines updated to reduce future ambiguity.
-The validation batch is the cheapest point to find systematic disagreements.
+Guidelines are tested on a small validation batch before full-scale annotation begins.
+Inter-annotator agreement is measured throughout using Cohen's kappa or Krippendorff's alpha depending on task type — not only at the end.
+Low-agreement samples are adjudicated and guidelines updated to eliminate the ambiguity that caused them.

-We analyze the production input distribution and design data collection to cover it — including edge cases and rare inputs that available datasets under-represent.
-Models trained on production-representative data fail less on the long tail.
+We analyze the actual distribution of production inputs and design data collection to match it — including edge cases and rare inputs that benchmark datasets systematically under-represent.
+A model trained on a skewed distribution passes evals and fails in the wild; coverage analysis is how you avoid that.

 Adversarial example inclusion

-For classification and detection models, we include adversarial examples in the training data: inputs designed to be confusing, near-boundary cases with similar surface features but different labels, and common misclassification patterns observed in earlier model versions.
+For classification and detection tasks, we include near-boundary examples in the training set: inputs with similar surface features but different labels, known misclassification patterns from prior model versions, and synthetic hard negatives.
+This directly reduces the long-tail failure modes that evaluation sets miss.

 RLHF preference data workflows